yevbar/lusid/README.md

 # Lusid

+Automate iMessage with Python.
 If you have the following:

 * Macbook
 * Python

-You can programatically control iMessage, here's how
+You can programatically control iMessage, here's how:

 ## Installing